 China says rails are worth taking on debt

 The unsustainable level of debt-GDP ratio has raised concerns about China’s economy.
 The government has spent several years deleveraging, a task that has become even more challenging as the local economy experiences the slowest growth since 1990.

-Zhao Jian, an urban study scholar in Beijing warns China Railway Corporation, the state-owned enterprise that undertakes railway passenger and cargo transportation services, has 5.25 trillion yuan ($770 million) in debt, which could be a “gray rhino” in the country’s economy.
+Zhao Jian, an urban study scholar in Beijing warns China Railway Corporation, the state-owned enterprise that undertakes railway passenger and cargo transportation services, has 5.25 trillion yuan ($770 billion) in debt, which could be a “gray rhino” in the country’s economy.

 But China’s ambition of building high-speed rails shows no sign of slowing down.
 With another 6,000 miles under construction, China aims to cover 80% of metro areas with high-speed rails by 2020.
 People’s Daily, the party’s mouthpiece, has pledged to keep investing and growing rail networks in China.
 “While the one-time investment in the railway project is extremely high and the recovery cycle is long, the huge spillover effect of the railway is also an indisputable fact,” an article published on Wednesday said.

 The U.S. hasn’t stopped its plans for a high-speed rail, either.
 The latest call comes from the Green Deal introduced by Congresswoman Alexandria Ocasio-Cortez (D-NY) and Senator Ed Markey (D-Mass.) in February.
 That initiative urges the U.S. to “build out high-speed rail at a scale where air travel stops becoming necessary.”

 Do you think the U.S. should build a high-speed rail network?
 Share your thoughts with Krystal Hu via firstname.lastname@example.org

 Note: The previous version stated the wrong dollar amount of debt China has taken for its rail project.